IdraDev/firewall-blocker/README.md

 A no-nonsense PowerShell script to block or unblock all `.exe` files in a specified directory and its subdirectories using Windows Firewall rules.
 Built for sysadmins, pentesters, or power users who need control without the bloat.

+> ⚠️ **Note:** I am not the original author of this script.
+I streamlined its execution and improved usability to make it faster and more accessible for practical use cases.

 ---

 ## 🛠️ Features